Generalizing Goal-Conditioned Reinforcement Learning with Variational Causal Reasoning: Introduction

 Inspired by the close link between reasoning and the cause-and-effect relationship, causality is recently incorporated to compactly represent the aforementioned structured knowledge in RL training~\cite{gershman2017reinforcement}.
 Based on the form of causal knowledge, we divide the related works into two categories, i.e., \textit{implicit} and \textit{explicit} causation.
 With \textit{implicit} causal representation, researchers ignore the detailed causal structure.
 For instance, \cite{zhang2020invariant} extracts invariant features as one node that influences the reward function, while the other node consists of task-irrelevant features~\cite{tomar2021model, sontakke2021causal, sodhani2022improving, bica2021invariant}.
 This neat structure has good scalability but requires access to multiple environments that share the same invariant feature~\cite{zhang2020invariant, bica2021invariant, han2021learning}.
-One can also turn to the \textit{explicit} side by estimating detailed causal structures~\cite{wangtask, volodin2020resolving, seitzer2021causal, gasse2021causal}, which uses directed graphical models to capture the causality in the environment.
+In contrast, one can turn to the \textit{explicit} side by estimating detailed causal structures~\cite{wangtask, volodin2020resolving, seitzer2021causal, gasse2021causal}, which uses directed graphical models to capture the causality in the environment.
 A pre-request for this estimation is the object-level or event-level abstraction of the observation, which is available in most tasks and also becoming a frequently studied problem~\cite{abel2022theory, shanahan2022abstraction, abel2018state}.
-However, existing \textit{explicit} causal reasoning RL models either rely on heuristic design without theoretical guarantees~\cite{wangtask} or require the true causal graph~\cite{nair2019causal}.
+However, existing \textit{explicit} causal reasoning RL models either require the true causal graph~\cite{nair2019causal} or rely on heuristic design without theoretical guarantees~\cite{wangtask}.